UKCP Reg. Psychotherapist; Dip.Couns. (Integrative); Dip.Psych. (Transpersonal)

-(EG: longing to be deeply at ease with your self, to ‘come home’ to your self or soul or deepest being; to find your sense of meaning or path in life; to explore existential or spiritual experiences and ideas – and to recognise essential truth…) Mindfulness, with its roots in ancient Hindu, Buddhist and Taoist teachings, can be described as the attempt and intention to stay ‘awake’ in the ‘here and now’, without judgment or expectation.
+EG: longing to feel at ease in yourself, to ‘come home’ to yourself or soul or deepest being; to find your sense of meaning or path in life; to explore existential or spiritual experiences and ideas – and to recognise essential truth… Mindfulness, with its roots in ancient Hindu, Buddhist and Taoist teachings, can be described as the attempt and intention to stay ‘awake’ in the ‘here and now’, without judgment or expectation.
 In common context, the practice of mindfulness is psychospiritual non-pharmacological means of dealing with a range of problems such as anxiety, depression, stress, chronic pain, anger, eating disorders and addictions, and certain stress induced physical conditions.

 EG: with yourself, with others, and with your inner and outer worlds.
 Your relationship with your own being is at the core of therapy.
 As your sense of self and self-acceptance deepens, your way of relating to others, and to all aspects of your life, naturally improves.
 Our closest relationship – typically with an intimate partner, usually echoes in some way our earliest close relationships (our first adult carers) and also subsequently reflects our relationship with our closest life-long companion: our Self.

 Psychiatric or mental health conditions

 Those conditions include depression, anxiety, panic attacks, dissociative disorders (such as derealisation – as in a sense of unreality), and borderline personality disorder (BPD) – now also referred to as Emotional Instability Personality Disorder (EIPD).
 Note: my focus is the person, not the diagnostic label.
 When experiencing a low emotional state or confused state of mind, for some this may open up entrance to a potentially transformative process.
 Such a process is often referred to as a ‘dark night of the soul’ (see ‘Dark Nights of the Soul’ by Thomas Moore) – which may come to profoundly enrich your life by opening you to your true potential, your personal / spiritual journey.
 In therapy, this is psychospiritual work.

 Integrative Counselling and Transpersonal Psychotherapy